framps/raspiBackupDoc/en/src/backup-directory-structure.md

 ```

 Enclosed is the directory structure of my backup server, which in this case is also
-is a Raspberry Pi.
+a Raspberry Pi.
 Different backup types can be combined per Pi.
 Each backup is stored in a new subdirectory.

 Three or five additional files are always created per Raspberry system in addition to the